 Some of Our Programs

-Our Bingo fundraiser is held every other year and will occur again in the fall of 2018.
+Our Bingo fundraiser is held every other year.
 Dozens of prizes are given including bed size and lap size quilts and wall hangings, all made and donated by our guild members.
 Join us for Bingo and maybe take home a new quilt!
 Read more…

 Every other year alternating with Bingo, Quilting On the Line holds a Quilt Show.
-Our next Quilt Show will be held Nov 4 & 5, 2017.
 Here, members showcase their beautiful hand made quilts.
 The event is open to the public, admission required.
 Please join us at our next Quilt Show!
 Read more…

 Our guild is committed to giving back to the community.
 We donate funds to charitable organizations, such as Mason Dixon Community Services.
 We also make quilts for many different outreach programs, such as Comfort for Kids program at the Lehman Center of York and the Harford County Advocacy Center in Bel Air.